ph-barbe/ph-barbe.github.io/_includes/photography/textures.md

-In its ownm way, mathematics is a study of a conceptual formulations of nature.
+In its ownm way, mathematics is a study of conceptual formulations of nature.
 Mathematical objects are every day objects, abstracted.

 Partial differential equations govern fluid dynamics, modeling the patterns seen in these two pictures.